As MDL cases surpass 1 million, defense group's push for early vetting heats up

 The group is capitalizing on that milestone – and on what it characterizes as exponential growth in MDLs – by intensifying its push for changes in the Federal Rules of Civil Procedure to tighten early vetting of MDL plaintiffs and to allow interlocutory appeals of rulings that could dispose of masses of claims.

-The group, which is composed of defense lawyers and corporate general counsel, said that it took 39 years for the number of cases in MDLs to total 250,00, and other 13 years to hit 750,000.
+The group, which is composed of defense lawyers and corporate general counsel, said that it took 39 years for the number of cases in MDLs to total 250,00, and another 13 years to hit 750,000.
 But the jump from 750,000 to 1 million cases, according to Lawyers for Civil Justice, came in only one year, from 2020 to 2021.
-(I should note that the U.S. Courts’ just-released litigation report said the Judicial Panel on Multidistrict Litigation had consolidated 953,641 cases between its inception in 1968 and September 2020; Lawyers for Civil Justice said nearly 65,000 additional cases have been consolidated in MDLs since then.)
+(I should note that the March 15 report said the Judicial Panel on Multidistrict Litigation had consolidated 953,641 cases between its inception in 1968 and September 2020; Lawyers for Civil Justice said nearly 65,000 additional cases have been consolidated in MDLs since then.)

 “Nobody ever envisioned that MDL litigation would be so significant,” said LCJ general counsel Alex Dahl in an interview on Wednesday.
 “We’re drawing attention to the million-case milestone because of how important it is for courts and everyone to understand that these cases are being handled in a very different way than one-on-one litigation.”